JaneliaSciComp/G4_Display_Tools/G4_Protocol_Designer/User-Instructions.md

 ## Metadata GoogleSheet Properties.

 Notice the separate panel at the bottom of the Settings window called Metadata GoogleSheet Properties.
 These keys link to an online spreadsheet from which the Conductor dynamically pulls the metadata fields.
-The different fields labeled with “GID” define tabs in the metadata GoogleSheet.
+The different fields labeled with "GID" define tabs in the metadata GoogleSheet.
 Should the GoogleSheet be reorganized (specifically current ones deleted or new ones created) the new key will need to be obtained for that tab and replaced here.
 Usually, there should be no reason to change these values.

 # The Designer: Import files